See More About: ,

 Note: You will be prompted by User Account Control about proceeding with this operation.
 Click on Yes to continue.

-run elevated command prompt in windows 7 b Run Elevated Command Prompt in Windows 7
+How to Run Elevated Command Prompt in Windows 7

 The Command Prompt window should appear.
-Notice that the default directory is System32 rather than UsersUserName (this confirms that you are using the elevated command prompt).
+Notice that the default directory is System32 rather than Users\UserName (this confirms that you are using the elevated command prompt).

 Run Elevated Command Prompt (the Quick Way)

-run elevated command prompt in windows 7 c Run Elevated Command Prompt in Windows 7
+How to Run Elevated Command Prompt in Windows 7

 As with all things there are several ways to skin a cat…in this case you can use the Windows Search box to locate the Command Prompt executable and then run it in elevated mode.